 Defences under the Defamation Act 1996 (DeA 1996)

 Liability and the Electronic Commerce (EC Directive) Regulations 2002 (E-Commerce Regulations 2002), SI 2002/2013

-You may wish to refer to Duncan and Neil on Defamation (fourth edition, 2015) available subject to a Lexis®Library subscription.
+You may wish to refer to Duncan and Neil on Defamation (fifth edition, 2020) available subject to a Lexis®Library subscription.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.